mdom/txtnish/README.md

 ### use_color

-If the output should be colorized with ansi escape sequences.
-See the section *COLORS* how to change the color settings.
+If the output should be colorized with ANSI escape sequences.
+See the section *COLORS* on how to change the color settings.
 Default to 1.

 ### pager